sinclairzx81/typebox/readme.md

 ## Values

-Use the Value module to perform common type operations on values.
+Use the value module to perform common type operations on values.
 This module provides functionality to create, check and cast values into a given type.
 Note that this module internally uses dynamic type checking to perform these operations.
 For faster type checking performance, consider using either Ajv or the TypeBox [TypeCompiler](#compiler).

- The Value module is provided as an optional import.
+ The value module is provided as an optional import.

 ```typescript
 import { Value } from '@sinclair/typebox/value'